Travel The World

 How long should you stay in Brazil?
 What’s the cost?
 Where should you stay—luxury hotels or budget hostels?
 I’ve got you covered in this ultimate traveler guide.

-I always described walking on the Copacabana boardwalk like there’s a soundtrack playing in the background.
-Of course, I might be romanticizing it, since you can get robbed on this very same boardwalk but stay a while, and you’ll get what I’m talking about.
+I always say walking down the Copacabana boardwalk feels like there’s a soundtrack playing in the background.
+Sure I might be romanticizing since you can have your phone stolen on the same boardwalk (more on safety later), but the energy and rhythm of Brazil is something you have to experience to understand.

 • Açai (pronounced ah-sah-ee) is a must-try.
 You can get it everywhere, but the further north you go, the better it tastes—purer, richer.
-When you order, be ready to decide between a cup (copo) or bowl (tigela).
+When ordering, you’ll be asked if you want it in a cup (copo) or a bowl (tigela).

 View from Pão de Açucar